snap-stanford/snap-python/doc/source/reference/CntUniqDirEdges.rst

 Return value:

+- int
-- Number of unique directed edges in Graph (int)
+    The number of unique directed edges in *Graph*.

-The following example shows how to calculate the number of unique directed edges for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate the number of unique directed edges in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap